userdocs/qbittorrent-nox-static/docs/build-help.md

  Here are a list of available options

  Use: -b     or --build-directory       Help: -h-b     or --help-build-directory
+ Use: -bv    or --boost-version         Help: -h-bv    or --help-boost-version
  Use: -c     or --cmake                 Help: -h-c     or --help-cmake
  Use: -d     or --debug                 Help: -h-d     or --help-debug
  Use: -bs    or --boot-strap            Help: -h-bs    or --help-boot-strap